-The Australian Government will support a trial of various electric vehicle (EV) charging methods on 300 users across New South Wales, Queensland, Victoria and South Australia.
+The Australian Government will support a trial of various electric vehicle (EV) charging methods on 300 users across NSW, Queensland, Victoria and South Australia.
 The project will demonstrate how an EV plugged in at home can be best used to store energy and provide it back to the grid.

 The trial will also look at shifting EV charging to off-peak periods to reduce pressure on the grid, lowering costs for consumers and maximising the use of renewable energy.